tanmay-starslab/URSSI_2025Aug_first_PR_starslab/prs_and_reviewing.md

 ### Background

-A very useful skill in both astronomy and the wider software world is to be able to make contributions to software repositories using *pull requests* (PRs).
+A very useful skill in both science and the wider software world is to be able to make contributions to software repositories using *pull requests* (PRs).
 (This is what they are called on GitHub - they go by other similar names in other places - e.g. *merge requests* on GitLab).
 This is useful whether you are working as part of a collaboration that is using git repositories for common code, or if you want